kimariyb/SpectraLM/docs/research_design.md

        NMR rules + candidate reranking
 ```

-The previous image-based path is intentionally removed.
-Generated spectrum
+The previous spectrum-image path is intentionally removed.
+The current research
-images are not part of the current research claim.

-## Main Claims
+claim is based only on structured peak-table inputs.

+## Working Hypotheses and Current Findings

-1. A text LLM can be instruction tuned to perform direct NMR peak-table to
+1. A text LLM can be instruction tuned to produce valid molecular strings and
-   connectivity-SMILES prediction within a controlled molecular domain.
+   learn partial NMR-to-functional-group associations within a controlled
+   molecular domain.
 2. Molecular formula conditioning is a major information source and must be
    evaluated separately from the no-formula setting.
-3. Top-k candidate generation with validity filtering, formula hard constraints,
-   rule pre-ranking, and model-based reranking is a stronger system than greedy
-   direct SMILES generation.
+3. Prompt-only formula conditioning is insufficient; formula must also be
+   enforced as a hard post-generation constraint.
+4. Top-k candidate generation is useful only if candidate oracle@k is high
+   enough.
+The current 10k pilot shows that candidate recall is the bottleneck,
+   not reranking quality.
-4. One-dimensional NMR is not always uniquely identifying; candidate oracle,
+5. One-dimensional NMR is not always uniquely identifying; candidate oracle,
    constraint failure, and ranking failure are first-class outcomes.

 ## Data Scope